Bammy00/Lmdtest/README.md

-# Cypress eCommerce and API Testing Project
+# Appzone - Cypress eCommerce and API Testing Assesment

 This project demonstrates the usage of [Cypress] + Cucumber for end-to-end testing of an e-commerce website and API testing using [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
 It includes both UI and API test suites.